-- Demonstrate how the project will have positive impacts on student learning or the student learning experience with outcome measures aligned with the ALT-2040 project stream.
+- The project demonstrates positive impacts on student learning or the student learning experience in alignment with the selected ALT-2040 project stream.

-- Provide a clear rationale, methodology, objectives and work plan.
+- The proposal provides a clear rationale, methodology, objectives and work plan.

-- Ensure the project objectives are achievable within the proposed timeline and budget.
+- The project is feasible; the objectives are achievable within the proposed timeline and budget.

-- Provide an appropriate budget, with a clear justification of associated costs.
-Preference may be given to projects with meaningful additional funding sources and/or in-kind resources.
+- The budget is appropriate, with a clear justification of associated costs.
+Priority may be given to projects with meaningful additional funding sources and/or in-kind resources.

-- Lead Applicants must be full-time, continuing UBC Okanagan faculty members (including Librarians) or full-time lecturers with an active term appointment through the length of the project.
+- The Lead Applicant of an ALT-2040 Fund proposal must be a full-time, continuing faculty member of the University of British Columbia’s Okanagan campus (including librarians) or a full-time lecturer with a term appointment that remains active through the length of the project.

 - Lead Applicants may not normally hold more than one ALT-2040 Fund grant concurrently.
 Co-applicants and other team members can be involved in more than one active ALT-2040 Fund project at a time.